 2. See how a Cincy delicacy is made

 If you’ve ever had the delightfulness that is a French Chew, then you can thank Doscher’s Candy Co!
 Candy Factory Tours are typically held on Tuesdays and Thursdays at 9:30 and 10:30 am.
-The tours last approximately 35 minutes and all guests receive samples of our delicious candy as part of the tour.
-Tours are $5/person and FREE for kids 2 and under.
+Tours are $5/person and free for kids 2 and under.
 RSVP here.

 3. Go to the top of Carew Tower

-For a few bucks and a 49-floor elevator ride, you can stand on the top of the city’s second-tallest building (the tallest is the Great American Tower) and get a bird’s-eye view of the skyline, Ohio River and Northern Kentucky from the Observation Deck.
+For a few bucks and a 49-floor elevator ride, you can stand on the top of the city’s second-tallest building (the tallest is the Great American Tower) and get a birds-eye view of the skyline, Ohio River and Northern Kentucky from the Observation Deck.
+(The tower is closed for the remainder of 2020, but will reopen again in 2021.)
 Carew Tower, 441 Vine Street, Downtown, 513-579-9735.

 4. Visit Cincinnati Art Museum

-The Cincinnati Art Museum has always been a welcoming space for families, especially with the recent addition of the Rosenthal Education Center (REC).
-Located on the first floor of the museum, the REC is a family-focused studio space where kids of all ages can explore art through hands-on experience.
+The Cincinnati Art Museum has always been a welcoming space for families, and this summer, the addition of the Art Climb made CAM that much more accessible.
 Cincinnati Art Museum, 953 Eden Park Drive, Mount Adams, cincinnatiartmuseum.org.

 5. Spend a day exploring Cincinnati Museum Center

-After a nearly-three-year renovation that closed down many of the Cincinnati Museum Center’s beloved attractions, 2019 boasted the CMC’s big comeback as *the* place to hang with your kids.
+2020 has been a tough one for CMC, but this Cincy gem remains as *the* place to hang with your kids.
 Cincinnati Museum Center at Union Terminal, 1301 Western Avenue, Cincinnati, cincymuseum.org.

 6. Drive the Antique Autos at Kings Island